 A comprehensive, updated list of all roads in Beaufort County should be stored electronically by the PW/ DRRD.
+The PW/ DRRD should coordinate with the GIS Department to maintain a current road list.
 A comprehensive road list helps ensure that the clean-up process is properly documented for the purposes of: